DuBose Conference Center: DuBose Conference Center Namesake

-DuBose Conference Center is named after William Porcher DuBose, an American priest, author, and theologian in The Episcopal Church in the United States who married Mrs. Louise Yerger, headmistress at Fairmount College and served as the school's Chaplain.
+DuBose Conference Center was named after William Porcher DuBose, an American priest, author, and theologian in The Episcopal Church in the United States who married Mrs. Louise Yerger, headmistress at Fairmount College and served as the school's Chaplain.
 It was during this period of DuBose's life, while caring for the little chapel in Monteagle and serving at Fairmount, that Dr. DuBose wrote some of his greatest literature.
-After his retirement in 1908, he wrote High Priesthood and Sacrifice, The Reason of Life, and an autobiography, Turning Points in My Life, books which established him as a "major New Testament theologian" from his study in Monteagle.
+After his retirement in 1908, he wrote a number of books which established him as a "major New Testament theologian" from his study in Monteagle.
 He remained at the School until this death in 1918.